gogohusky-lgtm/Edge_AI_Vision_Inference/README.md

 # **Edge AI model optimization and deployment on Raspberry Pi 5**
 ## Executive Summary

 This project demonstrates an end-to-end edge AI workflow, from model training and quantization on PC to real-time inference deployment on Raspberry Pi 5.
 Multiple TensorFlow Lite models (FP32, FP16, INT8 PTQ, INT8 QAT) are systematically compared in terms of latency, CPU usage, and inference accuracy.

-The project focuses on practical engineering trade-offs in edge deployment rather than achieving maximum model accuracy.
-A lightweight GPIO-based LED output is used to visualize inference decisions on-device.
+The project emphasizes practical engineering trade-offs in edge deployment rather than pursuing maximum model accuracy.
+A lightweight GPIO-based LED output is used to visualize inference decisions directly on-device.

-This repository is intended as a hands-on portfolio project for embedded / edge AI engineering roles.
+This repository serves as a practical workflow example for model optimization and on-device inference on Raspberry Pi 5, with real-time GPIO feedback, tailored for embedded and edge AI engineering roles.

 ## Raspberry Pi 5 上的 Edge AI 模型最佳化與部署 (案例研究：貓 / 狗 影像分類)